salabim/istr/readme.md

 #### Changing the format of the string

-When an  istr is initialized with a string the istr will be just stored as such.
+When an  istr is initialized with a string the istr will be always stored as such.

 ```
 repr('4')) ==> istr('4')